 CSTools is an R package and a preliminary version is publicly available on the CRAN repository.
 This tool, thought to assess the skill of Climate forecasts on seasonal-to-decadal timescales, exploits dynamical seasonal forecasts in order to provide information relevant to stakeholders at the seasonal timescale.
 The package contains process-based methods for forecast calibration, bias correction, statistical and stochastic downscaling, optimal forecast combination and multivariate verification, as well as basic and advanced tools to obtain tailored products (Table 1).

 The package includes the description of each individual function through the typical R channels, including the pdf document and an overview of the package is also available in a poster format here.
+Information about Data Storage and Retrieval is also provided.

 While other guidelines on how to use the software are provided in the shape of vignettes* showing how to analyze climate data: